-I recently had the privilege of working with teachers and assistants at a local school here in Two Rocks as part of an ongoing professional development plan for 2014.
+I recently had the privilege of working with teachers and assistants at a local school here in Two Rocks.
+It was part of an ongoing professional development plan for 2014.

-The staff were about to begin their learning journey with the SAMR model and their new 60+ iPads (which had arrived but weren’t ready for deployment unfortunately).
-Between my training iPads & a few BYO devices we were able to have enough devices for one between two with the apps we’d be exploring for the first session.
+The staff were about to begin their learning journey with the SAMR model and their new 60+ iPads.
+Unfortunately the new iPads had arrived but weren’t ready for deployment.
+With my own training iPads and a few BYO devices we were able to have enough devices for one between two teachers.
+Thankfully there was time for the BYO devices to install the apps we’d be exploring for the first session.

 Below is the presentation framework I used for the pd session.
-You’ll see the apps that were introduced.
-They were specifically chosen (as opposed to randomly chosen) for their flexibility within the SAMR model.
-We wanted apps that would generate excitement for first time users of the iPads in the classroom but with enough rigor to encourage tasks/use that fit along the SAMR continuum.
+You can see the apps that were introduced.
+These apps were specifically chosen for their flexibility within the SAMR model.
+I wanted to showcase specific apps that generate excitement for first time users of the iPads in the classroom.
+I also wanted apps that had enough edu-rigor to encourage tasks or use that fit along the SAMR continuum.

 A few days after the PD session, I took part in a Google Hangout shared by Silvia Tolisano

 and some of her colleagues regarding SAMR.

 It was most timely!
 I highly recommend that you set aside some time to watch the recording of this hangout.

 It will be useful if you or your school have an interest in SAMR and how it fits with authentic, purposeful and meaningful technology integration in any subject area.